A Diffeomorphism Groupoid and Algebroid Framework for Discontinuous Image Registration: Experiments

 \section{Experiments}

 In this section, we test the proposed registration framework \eqref{eq: groupoid energy} and \eqref{eq: differential equation2} on both synthetic examples and real lung images.
 The results in this section are specific to $d=2$, and a three-dimensional implementation is an ongoing work.
-The experiments are implemented on the mermaid library (\url{https://github.com/uncbiag/mermaid}) that contains various image registration methods.
-The implementation is entirely written in Pytorch, leveraging its powerful automatic differentiation engine, which eliminates the need for manual gradient computation.
+The implementation combines the mermaid library (\url{https://github.com/uncbiag/mermaid}), which contains various image registration methods, with FEniCS (\url{https://fenicsproject.org}), a platform for solving partial differential equations using the finite element method (FEM) \cite{langtangen2017solving}.
+We use automatic differentiation to eliminate manual gradient computation.
+The code used for the numerical experiments is available at \url{https://github.com/baolily/groupoid-based-registration}.

+In particular, unlike in standard kernel based LDDMM, the inverse inertia operator is realized implicitly through an FEM solve rather than by evaluating a closed-form kernel.
+To recover the velocity $u$ from the momentum $m$, we discretize the velocity field in a finite-element space $V_h$ on a mesh fitted to the prescribed sliding boundary $\Gamma$.
+The continuous inertia operator $\mathcal{I}$ then induces a discrete operator $\mathcal{I}_h$.
+Given a discrete momentum $m_h$, the corresponding velocity $u_h \in V_h$ is obtained by solving $ \langle \mathcal{I}_h(u_h), w_h \rangle = \langle \tilde m_h, w_h \rangle, \forall w_h \in V_h.$ After finite element discretization, this variational problem is assembled into a sparse linear system and solved in FEniCS.

-We test our proposed model on images exhibiting sliding motions and compare the results to those from registration with the Total Variation (TV) regularization \cite{frohn-schauf_multigrid_2008}, which also focuses on discontinuous registration and the LDDMM method.
-By including the TV method in our comparison, we aim to demonstrate the advantages and effectiveness of our proposed method compared to the existing method that tackles discontinuous registration differently.
+We test the proposed model on images exhibiting sliding motions and compare the results with those obtained by registration using Total Variation (TV) regularization \cite{frohn-schauf_multigrid_2008}, which also focuses on discontinuous registration, as well as with the LDDMM method.
+By including the TV method in our comparison, we aim to demonstrate the advantages and effectiveness of the proposed method compared to the existing method that tackles discontinuous registration differently.
 For both examples, the segmentations of the sliding boundaries are given by construction.
 For all experiments, we use the local normalized cross-correlation (LNCC) \cite{Baig_lncc_2012} as similarity measure due to its robustness to local intensity variations.